wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

     # curl -so ~/all-in-one-installation.sh https://raw.githubusercontent.com/wazuh/wazuh-documentation/4.0/resources/open-distro/unattended-installation/all-in-one-installation.sh && bash ~/all-in-one-installation.sh

   The script will perform a health-check to ensure that the host has enough resources to guarantee the proper performance.
-This can be skipped adding the option ``-i`` or ``--ignore-healthcheck`` when running the script.
+To skip this step, add the ``-i`` or ``--ignore-healthcheck`` option when running the script.

   After the execution of the script, it will show the following messages to confirm that the installation was successful: